A few years ago, we set out to make the perfect pre-workout. Here's how we did it.

 Additionally, nitrate has been shown to preferentially increase blood flow to the stronger Type II muscle fibers and increase muscular contraction speed and power output.

 Lastly, daily nitrate supplementation may increase intramuscular storage over time making regular use even more ergogenic.
-Most recently, researchers have shown that beet root juice supplementation increases bench press repetitions to fatigue, along with improving power and velocity during explosive lifts (study 1, 2).

 In multi-ingredient pre workout supplements, beet root extract has gained popularity to offer the benefits of beet root juice.